Ryanair not particularly interested in Cyprus Airways, says O'Leary

-LONDON, July 28 Ryanair boss Michael O'Leary said on Monday that the airline was not particularly interested in acquiring troubled Cypriot carrier Cyprus Airways, which he said had huge legacy issues.
+LONDON Ryanair (RYA.I) boss Michael O'Leary said on Monday that the airline was not particularly interested in acquiring troubled Cypriot carrier Cyprus Airways, which he said had huge legacy issues.

 Ryanair was among nearly 20 companies which last week submitted a non-binding expression of interest in Cyprus Airways, now controlled by the Cypriot government.
 The process is a preliminary step towards any eventual binding offer by any bidder.